rkforest/climate-classification-with-r/README.md

  The primary outputs of this project are:
   + tables summarizing:
     + recent and reference period temperature and precipitation data
-    + derived climate classification metrics for each period
+    + derived climate classification determinants for each period
     + climate group classification results for each period
     + classification shifts, comparing recent and reference periods
   + global maps visualizing: